FeatheredSystems/FalcoTCP/docs/documentation.md

 <section id="#Ready">
 ::html::
 ### Ready
-As a client has this state, the networker acknowledge it owns the client and can start the socket response writing process.
+As a client has this state, the networker acknowledges that it owns the client and can start the socket response writing process.
 Setting the state to <a href="#WritingSock">Writing Sock</a>.
 ::html::
 </section>
 <section id="WritingSock">
 ::html::
 ### Writing sock
-The write version of <a href="#Reading">Reading</a>, tries to write, setting it on a state to rewrite in case not all bytes get written at once.
+The write version of <a href="#Reading">Reading</a>, tries to write, setting it in a state to rewrite in case not all bytes get written at once.
 The <a href="#FinishedWriting">Finished writing</a> state.
 ::html::
 </section>
 <section id="FinishedWriting">
 ::html::
 ### Finished writing
-Rewrite remaining bytes, until none has left to be written.
+Rewrite remaining bytes until none are left to be written.
 As all get written, the cycle rollback, state being set to <a href="#Idle">Idle</a>.
 ::html::
 </section>
 <section id="Kill">
 ::html::
 ### Kill
-In cases of malfunction, the client is killed, related buffers and file descriptors are freed/closed.
-The state being set back to <a href="#NonExistent">NonExistent</a>.
+In cases of malfunction, the client is killed, and related buffers and file descriptors are freed/closed.
+The state is set back to <a href="#NonExistent">NonExistent</a>.
 ::html::
 </section>
 <section id="Rust-Networker-Implementation">